Chris Oladokun: College career

 Oladokun played in all 12 of the Bulldogs' games and started eight in his first season with the team and passed for 2,064 yards and 18 touchdowns with seven interceptions and rushed for 493 yards and eight touchdowns.
-After his senior season, Oladokun transferred to South Dakota State as a graduate transfer.
+After his senior season, Oladokun transferred to play for the South Dakota State Jackrabbits as a graduate transfer.
 In his lone season with the Jackrabbits, he passed for 3,164 yards and 25 touchdowns.